-113 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 orders, if I may?
+113 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 orders, if Vernon Lee may?
 Again, how much poor -- and power?
-We 2 don't have no power or we got to have more just to make it?
-3 MR. RANDY SCHROEDER: Oh, you're talking about 4 whether or not getting the water will take more energy than 5 the power plant produces?
-6 MR. VERNON LEE: Well, if it may be.
-7 MR. RANDY SCHROEDER: Yeah -- no. It would take a 8 very nominal amount of power to pump the water from the well 9 where this project would generate up to 200 megawatts.
-So 10 hundreds and hundreds, thousands of times over the amount of 11 power it would take to get the water on the ground.
+The people 2 don't have no power or the people got to have more just to make the power?
+3 MR. RANDY SCHROEDER: Oh, Vernon Lee is talking about 4 whether or not getting the water will take more energy than 5 the power plant produces?
+6 MR. VERNON LEE: Well, if getting the water may be.
+7 MR. RANDY SCHROEDER: Yeah -- no. Getting the water would take a 8 very nominal amount of power to pump the water from the well 9 where this project would generate up to 200 megawatts.So 10 hundreds and hundreds, thousands of times over the amount of power the solar project would take to get the water on the ground.
 Yes?
-12 THE SPEAKER: My name's Anna -- how much water is 13-WAT 13 it going to be using to run this solar thing?
-2 14 MR. RANDY SCHROEDER: Oh okay.
-Well, as Daniel 15 just said a short time ago, if the CSP option is developed, 16 the concentrating solar which uses more water, it would use 17 up to eight hundred feet -- eight hundred acre feet per year 18 of water and if the PV option was selected, it would use 19 about 50-acre feet per year.
-20 MS. AMY HEUSLEIN: Randy, you have a comparison of 21 what eight hundred acre feet would look like versus 50 acre 22 feet?
-How many swimming pools as an example or -- 23 THE SPEAKER: Football field.
-24 MS. AMY HEUSLEIN: -- foot ball field, something 25 like that that you can throw that out there off the top of Page 40 Sousa Court Reporters 702-765-7100